 Follow Emily on Instagram.

 Emily will be a moderator at the Type 1 Summit.

 Mike Wilson joined JDRF in 2004.
 Under Mike’s leadership, JDRF has been awarded the PricewaterhouseCoopers Transparency Award (2007), the Australian Charity Award for Outstanding Achievement (2013 & 2017) and Australian Charity of the Year (2014) in the Australian Business Awards, and was finalist in the NSW Telstra Business of the Year Awards in 2019.

 Mike was a director of the Glycemic Index Foundation Ltd from 2005 to 2016, and a member of the Federal Government’s ministerially appointed National Diabetes Strategy Advisory Group.
 Prior to joining JDRF Mike worked for The Smith Family, and before that Andersen Consulting.

 Mike holds a Bachelor of Economics with Honours and a Bachelor of Science from the Australian National University, where he studied under a National Undergraduate Scholarship.
-He was awarded a medal in the Order of Australia in the 2020 Australia Day Honours for services to diabetes research.
+He was awarded an Order of Australia medal in the 2020 Australia Day Honours for services to diabetes research.

 → See Mike’s session in our event program.